vincentahn/sermo/README.md

 ## Technologies, Libraries, APIs

-* Canvas API to render the gemae board
+* Canvas API to render the game board
 * Webpack and Babel to bundle and transpile Javascript source code
 * npm to manage project dependencies